psnider/obsolete-people-service/doc/cloud-joyent.md

 **from local machine**

-Confirm ability to login to new cloud instance as root:
+Confirm ability to login to new cloud instance as root.
+Use the IP address of your cloud instance:
 ```
-INSTANCE_IP=72.2.119.140
+INSTANCE_IP=1.2.3.4
 ROOT=root@$INSTANCE_IP
 ssh $ROOT
 ```